OctopusDeploy/blog/blog/2025-05/tpf/index.md

 ## Feature Toggles

-Many people believe feature toggles are a simple binary.
+All too often I hear from people who think feature toggles are a simple binary.
 It's either on or off for everyone.
 Turn it on in testing environments, but leave it off for production.
-Feature toggles must follow the specification provided by [Openfeature](https://openfeature.dev).
+Feature toggles are much more robust than a simple binary.
+[Openfeature](https://openfeature.dev) provides specifications and libraries to create robust feature toggles for getting feedback and progressively rolling out changes.

 Instead of an application-level binary, multiple user segments are created.
 The feature toggle is then turned on for each segment.

 ![Feature Toggle Segments](feature-toggle-segments.png)